alex8937/alex8937.github.io/_posts/study/2017-04-29-From-Fourier-transform to Characteristic-function.md

   feature: Stanford-University-1600x500.jpg
 ---

 This is an blog discussing a brief discussion about Fourier transform.
-Its relation with characteristic function in probability theory will be posted in later discussion.

 Let us consider real- or complex-valued functions $\color{black}{f(\mathbf{x})}$, where $\color{black}{\mathbf{x}\in \mathbb{R}^d}$.
 The Fourier transform maps functions $\color{black}{f(\mathbf{x})}$ on spatial domain to Fourier domain $\color{black}{\hat{f}(\mathbf{\omega})}$, which is defined by